crittermike/personal-blog/src/pages/ramblings/drushful-thinking.md

 drush fn-hook form_alter
 ```

-And finally, this bad boy is basically ""Drush docs in a box"" and has a TON of useful info.
+And finally, this bad boy is basically "Drush docs in a box" and has a TON of useful info.
 Seriously, try it now.

 ```
 drush topic